ASaiM/hmp_mock_tests/doc/report/report.md

 # Data

 On [*EBI metagenomics* database](https://www.ebi.ac.uk/metagenomics/), [two mock community samples](https://www.ebi.ac.uk/metagenomics/projects/SRP004311) for Human Microbiome Project (HMP) are available.
 Both samples contain a genomic mixture of 22 known microbial strains.
 Relative abundance of each strain has been targeted using the number of PCR product of their respective 16S sequences (Table \ref{expected_species}).
-In first sample ([SRR072232](https://www.ebi.ac.uk/metagenomics/projects/SRP004311/samples/SRS121012/runs/SRR072232/results/versions/1.0)), the targeted 16S copies of the strains vary by up to four orders of magnitude between the strains (Table \ref{expected_species}), whereas in second sample ([SRR072233](https://www.ebi.ac.uk/metagenomics/projects/SRP004311/samples/SRS121011/runs/SRR072233/results/versions/1.0)) same 16S copy number is targeted for each strain (Table \ref{expected_species}).
+In first sample ([SRR072232](https://www.ebi.ac.uk/metagenomics/projects/SRP004311/samples/SRS121012/runs/SRR072232/results/versions/1.0)), the targeted 16S copies of the strains vary by up to four orders of magnitude between the strains (Table \ref{expected_species}), whereas in second sample ([SRR072233](https://www.ebi.ac.uk/metagenomics/projects/SRP004311/samples/SRS121011/runs/SRR072233/results/versions/1.0)) the same 16S copy number is targeted for each strain (Table \ref{expected_species}).
 After pooling, the DNA of the strains of both samples were sequenced using 454 GS FLX Titanium.
 1,225,169 and 1,386,198 raw metagenomic sequences are then respectively obtained for the first dataset (SRR072232) and the second dataset (SRR072233).

 # Methods